CLBlue60/Professional-README-Generator/README.md

 # Professional-README-Generator
-A dynamically generated README.file created from a comman line application.
+A dynamically generated README.file created from a command line application.